Bill-Gray/PDCursesMod/fb/README.md

 Permissions
 -----------

 Access to either the framebuffer or to DRM requires that a user be in the `video` group.
+Access to the mouse requires a user to be in the `input` group.

 Caveats
 -------